 The agriculture sector contributes to GHG emissions from land-use change, oxidation of peat, fertilizer use, and the mills, including effluents such as palm oil mill effluents, and to a lesser extent, from vehicles.
 It is our responsibility to increase our efforts in reducing GHGs emissions following international best practices and standards.

-In keeping with our commitments under the terms of our RSPO, ISPO and ISCC certification, and the Indonesian government regulations and GHG reduction targets, we have made corporate commitments to reduce our GHG emissions.
+In keeping with our commitments under the terms of RSPO, ISPO and ISCC certification, the Indonesian government regulations, the objectives of the Paris Agreement and GHG reduction targets, we have made corporate commitments to reduce our GHG emissions.
 Our group aspires to achieving net-zero emissions by 2030 following the RSPO P&C definition of net-zero as reaching carbon neutrality.
 We recognize that the meaning of net-zero is evolving, especially in the case of the forest, land, and agriculture sector, and we closely follow its developments.
 We will further specify our net-zero target, as well as the roadmap to reach it, when specific standards and guidance for our sector are established.

 As a sub-target, we are aiming to reduce the GHG emissions intensity of our palm oil unit by 30%, compared to the 2015 baseline, by the year 2030.
 We have also set a target to increase our renewable energy portfolio to above 60% and to reduce our fossil fuel dependence by 20% by 2025.